 The company relies on the physician's appraisal of the patient's need.
 The company also helps the patient identify other sources of financial help to pay for the patient's medications.

-- (d) To whom the products are sent for distribution to the patient: Physician. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:
+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: